cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ### Deploying Code into Pipelines

 Now you have a working development environment on the IBM Public Cloud.
-You can now starting working with code to deploy into pipelines.
+You can now start working with code to deploy into your cluster using Jenkins pipelines.
 The following instructions help describe this process.

 You can click on the `Starter Kits` tab on the Development Cluster Dashboard and follow the instructions for provisioning a new microservice into your development cluster.
 You can easily create an microservice by using the github templates listed below: